21Chillie/animaku_web/readme.md

    - [x] Store media relations (sequel, prequel, adaptation, etc) in database
    - [x] Store media character in database

+6. Add To List And My List Page
+   - [ ] Make the add to list button on overview page functioning
+   - [ ] Design layout for my list page
+   - [ ] Display all the related data to my list page

 ## System Architecture Overview

 ```bash